-Breeding the Most Beautiful Bengals in California!
+Breeding the Best Bengals in Chicago

 I started breeding bengals because I fell in love with the breed upon looking for a pet.
 Our breeders are cage free and treated as beloved pets.
 Thus, BeauxBengals will always be a small cattery with the philosophy that each kitten should be raised and loved as a family member.
 Above flash and beauty, we pride ourselves on providing not only a balanced biologically appropriate diet, but giving each kitten the love and attention, so they can become the cuddly lap cats we all want.
-This is why socialization, above all else is they key.
+This is why socialization, above all else is key.
 Our kittens are hand fed, snuggled hourly, and treated as the dear babies that they are.

 Food is medicine.
 Many of us, although we may have had cats as pets for most if not all of our lives, have failed to realize one very important thing about them – the fact that all cats are, by their very nature, born carnivores.
 Indeed cats are actually obligate carnivores, which essentially means that the nutrition they require to thrive must come from the meat, organs and bones of the bodies of other animals.
 And because of the cat’s particular anatomical and physiological design, the most ideal and natural way for them to consume that flesh and bone is in its raw state.
 This really does make very good sense once we stop to think about it.
 Because what other feline – much less any other carnivore in the world - ever consumes its prey cooked?
 The answer of course is that in Nature, this simply does not occur.
 Eating cooked food is not truly natural for cats, but eating raw food is!